 (a) Is risk of serious COVID-19 illness a driver of vaccine uptake?

 Figure 4 shows the way in which scheme members whose "COVID-19 personal resilience risk index" score is low are more likely to be vaccinated (across age categories).
 This suggests that members who perceive themselves as being at risk of severe COVID-19 related outcomes (admission to hospital), are likely more motivated to be vaccinated for COVID-19.

-Scheme members with a low COVID-19 personal resilience risk index score are between 5% to 18% more likely to be vaccinated than individuals with a high resilience score.
+Adult scheme members with a low COVID-19 personal resilience risk index score are between 2% to 19% more likely to be vaccinated than individuals with a high resilience score.

 Figure 4: Proportion vaccinated by resilience index category across age groups

 (b) Recovery from COVID-19 illness - a deterrent of vaccine uptake?